Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 My Tip: If you love the rain, visit during the monsoon season (June–September) — Agumbe turns magical.
 But carry rain gear and avoid trekking alone; the forest can be slippery and full of surprises.

 Sometimes, the journey from Mysore to the hills offers its own treasures — those quiet, meaningful stops that connect you to the land and its people.
-I’ve often found myself pausing mid-drive just to soak in a view, visit a temple or share a cup of chai with locals.
+These spots deserve pausing mid-drive just to soak in a view.
 These are the in-between moments that make travel feel complete.

 They call it the “Varanasi of the South,” and rightly so.
-Nanjangud sits gracefully by the Kabini River and is home to the Srikanteshwara Temple.
-The temple’s Dravidian-style architecture, the fragrance of incense and the rhythmic sounds of bells create an atmosphere that instantly produces calms.
+Nanjangud sits gracefully by the Kabini River.
+The fragrance of incense create an atmosphere that instantly produces calms.

 Why Visit